OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Panel Chat/Q&A

-7. What methods are available for clinical measurement of esophageal mucosal integrity? – TBD
+7. What methods are available for clinical measurement of esophageal mucosal integrity? – Rishi Naik (USA)

 8. What are the roles of mucosal impedance metrics in evaluating typical and atypical reflux symptoms? – Adriana Lazarescu (Canada)